To authenticate a client in MongoDB, you must add a corresponding user to MongoDB.

 authentication database.
 Starting in MongoDB 4.0.9, a users managed by

 When adding a user, you create the user in a specific database.
 This database is the authentication database for the user.

-A user can have privileges across different databases; i.e. a user’s privileges are not limited to the authentication database.
+A user can have privileges across different databases; that is, a user's privileges are not limited to their authentication database.
 By assigning to the user roles in other databases, a user created in one database can have permissions to act on other databases.
 For more information on roles, see Role-Based Access Control.

 The user's name and authentication database serve as a unique identifier for that user.
 That is, if two users have the same name but are created in different databases, they are two separate users.
 If you intend to have a single user with permissions on multiple databases, create a single user with roles in the applicable databases instead of creating the user multiple times in different databases.

 |||(1, 2) Starting in version 4.0.9, MongoDB associates a user with a unique

 To authenticate as a user, you must provide a username, password, and the authentication database associated with that user.

 mongocommand-line authentication options (